Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 Don’t have time to read yet?
 Grab my Quick Recommendations!👇

-🗺️ Insurance: Protect yourself on your trip with Travel Medical Insurance.
+🗺️ Protect yourself with Travel Medical Insurance.

-📱 Connect: Always stay connected, and do so seamlessly, with an Italian eSim!
+📱 Always stay connected with an Italian eSim!

 Quick Summary: Best Areas to Stay in Rome

-Centro Storico – Best for first-time visitors who want to walk everywhere
+– Best for first-time visitors who want to walk everywhere

-Prati – Best for quiet stays, Vatican visits, wider streets and more open spaces
+Prati – Best for quiet stays, Vatican visits, wider streets, and more open spaces

 Trastevere – Best for nightlife and charm, but crowded and less connected